viamrobotics/docs/docs/tutorials/custom-base-dog.md

     sudo apt install netcat
     ```

-2. Connect directly to the robot dog by running the following command (replacing <DOG IP ADDRESS> with the correct IP address, i.e. `nc 10.0.0.123`) from the command line while SSHed into the Pi:
+2. Connect directly to the robot dog by running the following command (replacing <DOG IP ADDRESS> with the correct IP address, for example `nc 10.0.0.123`) from the command line while SSHed into the Pi:

     ```bash
     nc <DOG IP ADDRESS> 5001